LJBD/msc-tango-tanks-regulation/README.md

 ------------

 1. Tango 9.2.x and PyTango 9.2.x
-2. JModelica with its requirements:
+2. JModelica 1.15+

-    1. IPOPT 3.x (the higher the better)
-    2.
-TODO: List other requirements
+Those can be found within a Docker image in [this repository](https://github.com/ljbd/msc-tango-jmodelica-docker).

 What is inside
 --------------
-TODO: write short descriptions of the packages
+1. Optimica model for the system of cascading tanks.
+1. Tango Controls Device Server for simulating and optimising said system.
+1. Test scripts to automate generating results.

 Usage
 -----